 Setting actionable sustainable objectives

-Whether you're planning in-house events, or delivering events for external clients, setting sustainable objectives before an event is key.
-If you're working on a client's event, they'll likely have areas they want to address, but as an event professional, each event is a key time to provide guidance on what contributes the biggest impact to their events.
+Whether you're planning in-house events or delivering events for external clients, setting sustainable objectives before an event is key.
+If you're working on a client's event, they'll likely have areas they want to address, but as an event professional, each event is a key time to provide guidance on what contributes the biggest impact.

 It's valuable to have specific targets that are based on tangible figures, as having a concrete goal makes it easier to understand exactly what needs to be done.
-Let’s say your client wanted to reduce menu emissions at their upcoming conference by 20% compared to last year’s event.
-You would firstly look at the menu from the previous conference and calculate the emissions of these options.
-From this data, you would be able to extrapolate how much you would need to reduce the overall volume of meat in your ingredient sourcing, for instance.
+For instance, if your client wanted to reduce menu emissions at their upcoming conference by 20% compared to last year’s event, you would look at the previous menu, calculate the emissions and adjust ingredient sourcing (e.g. reducing meat content) to hit the new target.

 Action:

-If you're using carbon measurement platforms such as TRACE you can make a more accurate assessment of the magnitude of each impact to decide where to focus your effort to reduce your footprint.
+If you're using carbon measurement platforms such as TRACE — or new AI-driven carbon calculators now emerging, you can make a more accurate assessment of the magnitude of each impact to decide where to focus your effort.

 Communicating your objectives and getting your team on board